conan-io/docs/reference/config_files/source_credentials.rst

         ]
     }

-You can also specify any custom headers that may be required to request the sources to the server using a ``headers`` dictionary.
+In some special cases, the server might need some specific custom headers.
+You can also specify them using a ``headers`` dictionary.

 .. code-block:: json